BDC Hamburger Icon

 Open row

-Famous brands are often instantly recognizable because of their signature logos, symbols and slogans.
+Famous brands are often recognizable instantly because of their signature logos, symbols and slogans.
 They’ve created and trademarked these brand identifiers to protect their brand images.
 Businesses of all sizes may consider trademarking their brand indicators so competitors can’t use them and consumers won’t be confused.

 What is a trademark?